-As part of my bachelor, I went on an Erasmus exchange to Norway.
+As part of my bachelor’s, I went on an Erasmus exchange to Norway.
 It is pretty clear by now that I like to go abroad for new adventures.
 So, I was looking throughout Europe for an interesting exchange program.
 I also looked for Erasmus exchange programs to do outside of Europe, but the costs for this were so high that it was just not an option.
-Some school have a program with a specific school, that might be outside of Europe, that makes it more affordable.
+Some schools have a program with a specific school, that might be outside of Europe, which makes it more affordable.
 Unfortunately, my school was not one of them.

 At first, I started looking at programs more towards Southern Europe, with my preference for the warmer climates that would have been a better match.
 Unfortunately for me, there were no programs that matched my interest and preferences in that part of Europa.
 And that is how I ended up in Norway, this tropical girl was going to experience a Scandinavian winter… And I was not too excited about that…

 I signed up for the exchange program at the Inland University of Applied Science located in Evenstad, Norway.
 You probably have never heard of Evenstad, which makes perfect sense.
 The main reason for the existence of this town is the presence of this school.
 Which is very small, with only approximately 200 students and 50 staff members!
 Evenstad is located along the river Glomma and about 3 hours driving north of Oslo.
 The closest bigger town is a 20 km drive, so getting groceries was a bit of a challenge.
 As most of the exchange students arrived here without a car.
 It was important to make friends, preferably local people who owned a car 🙂